crumbhole/argocd-lovely-plugin/README.md

 - All plugins will be run, in order given to process the data.

 All the sub-application yamls will be concatenated and the result will be fed to Argo CD (printed to stdout).

+# Videos
+If you prefer to watch videos of things rather than read words, we have compiled some demos.

+- [Using Argo CD to Kustomize a Helm chart, and deploy additional manifests](https://youtu.be/OMae_8DHELA}